iai-group/arxivdigest-recommenders/README.md

 ### Previously Cited

 This recommender recommends papers that are published by authors that the user has previously cited.

+### Previously Cited by Collaborators

+This recommender is similar to the Previously Cited recommender, but instead of looking at whether the user has cited the authors of a paper, it looks at whether the user's previous collaborators have done so.

 ## Requirements